Broadband And Telecom Construction Services

 100 describes characteristics, construction, test methods, and performance criteria of optical fibre cables installed by pulling method for duct and tunnel application.
 Note that Recommendation ITU-T L. 0, in February.
 Corning Optical Communications cable specification sheets are available which list the maximum tensile load for various cable types.
 The maximum pulling tension for stranded loose tube cable and ribbon cable is 600 lbF (2,700 Newtons).
 (FOA) was founded in 1995 to help develop the workforce to build the fiber optic networks to support a rapid expansion in communications and the Internet.
 Ducted systems, when installed to a high standard show a reduced fault rate relative to direct buried systems and provide greater protection against external interference.

-• Operating current of primary distribution box at construction site
+• Grounding resistance of the secondary distribution box at the construction site

-Operating current of primary distribution box at construction site
+Grounding resistance of the secondary distribution box at the construction site

 [PDF Version]